Find Online Colleges

 First Early Inhabitants of Wyoming

 Early history examines the archaeological record that tells the story of the first inhabitants of Wyoming.
-Learn about the history and culture of the first inhabitants, and what lessons it might teach us about the early history of Wyoming.
+Learn about the prehistory and culture of the first early inhabitants, and what lessons it might teach us about the early history of Wyoming.

 People were living in the area we now call Wyoming more than 12,000 years ago.
 These people were probably part of the Clovis culture.
 In the next two to four thousand years, there is evidence of other cultures living and moving through this area including people who hunted big game, including animals that no longer exist, like the wooly mammoth.